 Dr Bob Cavana

-Dr Bob Cavana is a Reader in Systems Science in the Management Group, Wellington School of Business and Government, Victoria University of Wellington, New Zealand.
+Dr Bob Cavana is an Adjunct Professor, Wellington School of Business and Government, Victoria University of Wellington, New Zealand.

 Previously he was Corporate Economist with the NZ Railways Corporation and he has consulted to various NZ organisations on economic, strategic, systems and business research projects.
 Bob is a past President of the NZ Operational Research Society, a past Vice-President for the International System Dynamics Society and a former Managing Editor of System Dynamics Review (2005-12).